open-guides/og-aws/README.md

 -	Instances in the ALB’s target groups have to either have a single, fixed healthcheck port (“EC2 instance”-level healthcheck) or the healthcheck port for a target has to be the same as its application port (“Application instance”-level healthcheck) - you can't configure a per-target healthcheck port that is different than the application port.
 -	ALBs are VPC-only (they are not available in EC2 Classic)
 -	In a target group, if there is no healthy target, all requests are routed to all targets.
 For example, if you point a listener at a target group containing a single service that has a long initialization phase (during which the health checks would fail), requests will reach the service while it is still starting up.
-- Although ALBs now support SNI, they only support 25 HTTPS certificates per Load Balancer.
+- 📜 Although ALBs [now support SNI](https://aws.amazon.com/about-aws/whats-new/2017/10/elastic-load-balancing-application-load-balancers-now-support-multiple-ssl-certificates-and-smart-certificate-selection-using-server-name-indication-sni/), they only support 25 HTTPS certificates per Load Balancer.
 This limitation is not described [here](http://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-limits.html), so it might be subject to change.

 Elastic IPs
 -----------